 3. Quality - You've thought through the whole process, from what you plan to sell, how to display your merchandise, and how you will present yourself etc

-4. Customer-centric - You have the audience in mind, you are thinking about their experience and what would interest them
+4. Customer-centric - You have the audience in mind, you are thinking about their experience and what art objects and products would interest them

 5. Growth Mindset - You have awareness for where you want to grow and what you want to learn